 People who talk about sex do so to promote their own presumed sexual expertise.
 Women boast about orgasm and men claim to give women orgasms.
 Some enjoy the bravado of intimidating others.
 Most people say nothing to avoid being criticised or attacked.
 Authoritative sex research needs to tap into the silent millions to obtain a more balanced picture of human sexuality.
 This is, in part, why Kinsey and Hite were ignored.
 Their findings conflicted with popular beliefs, which are based on erotic fiction.
 It is almost impossible to encourage any kind of objective discussion of sex.

 Some people suggest generalisations are useless because they are not always true.
 For example we can say that, on average, men are taller than women.
 This is a generalisation but it is also a fact.
 Generalisations can be useful if we understand that there are exceptions.
 Statistical research is useful because it gives us an idea of what activities or experiences are usual.
 But having an experience that is different to the average, doesn’t make us abnormal.
+Even rare characteristics can be quite normal for the individuals who have them.

 A G-spot orgasm requires penetration, which just so happens to be the way most guys prefer to get off.
 (Elizabeth Kiefer)